- About Us

 This month it's a very special guest, perhaps Georgia's most successful startup founder.
 George Arison (born "Irakly Areshidze" ) is a Georgian-born entrepreneur in San Francisco who founded Shift Technologies which has raised over $110,000,000 in investment and is poised to raise more this year for expansion.

 Shift is an online, peer-to-peer, marketplace for buying and selling used cars.
 Prior to Shift, in 2007, he co-founded Taxi Magic, today known as Curb.
 This was a ride-hailing app even before Uber!
 He worked at Google as product manager where he gained knowledge and contacts, and also at Boston Consulting Group.

 George brings a wealth of experience and connections from Silicon Valley and roots here in Georgia!

 George Arison is a Georgian-born American businessman.
 He is the founder and CEO of Shift, an online, peer-to-peer, marketplace for buying and selling used cars.
+He has raised $300 Million in funding for Shift, from investors such as Goldman Sachs.
 Prior to Shift, in 2007, he co-founded Taxi Magic, today known as Curb.Read More

 Arison was born into a politically influential family of ample means in the Republic of Georgia in 1977.
 At a time when tensions were still high between the United States and the Soviet Union, a 14-year-old Arison travelled to the US and received the benefits of an American private-school education.
 Although he had always desired to return to Georgia and involve himself in the politics of the region, his love for America and its many opportunities had him returning to its shores not soon after his return to his motherland.